- Throat cancer includes cancers that grow in the pharynx, oesophagus or thyroid.

 - trouble swallowing

-Your doctor will talk to you and examine you.
-You might be referred to a specialist such as an ear nose and throat specialist or a head and neck surgeon.
+If you think you have throat cancer, your doctor will talk to you and examine you.
+You might be referred to a specialist such as an ear nose and throat (ENT) specialist or a head and neck surgeon.

 - small tissue sample (biopsy) from your throat

-If you have surgery to treat your throat cancer, you might have problems after surgery, such as:
+If you have surgery to treat throat cancer, you might have problems after surgery, such as:

 - a sore throat